Ameer2000Mzori/Country-Catch-Game/README.md

 # 📖 About This Project <a name="about-project"></a>

-> GitHub Profiles A website built with HTML, SCSS, and TypeScript, utilizing the GitHub API and Axios for seamless data retrieval.
-Linters are employed to maintain clean code.
-Explore the live demo to search for any GitHub user.
+> Insect-Catch-Game is a website meticulously crafted using HTML, SCSS, and TypeScript.
+Our development process integrates linters to identify and address code errors, ensuring the maintenance of clean and efficient code.
+Feel free to take a moment to explore the live demo for a firsthand experience.

 # Sample Of Website <a name="Sample-Of-Website"></a>